 Determine whether to identify any additional priority toxic air contaminants;

-Determine whether to revise existing health-based standards; and
+Determine whether to propose revisions to the general assembly to any existing health-based standards; and

 No later than September 30, 2030, and at least once every 5 years thereafter, the commission will: